How to Look and Feel Confident in Front of the Camera (Even If You Hate Photos)

 Find Your Flattering Angles

 No need to memorize a bunch of awkward poses!
 Small adjustments make a huge impact.
 Standing at a slight angle rather than square to the camera helps create a more flattering silhouette.
 Keeping your chin slightly forward gives your jawline definition.
-And if you’re not sure, don’t worry—I’ll coach you through it!
+And if you’re not sure, don’t worry, a great photographer will coach you through it!

 Amanda Dease radiating confidence and joy, laughing under bold, colorful lighting—capturing natural movement and authentic emotion in a portrait session.